 Sterols are organic molecules that occur in most life forms.
 Phytosterols are sterols found in plants and have been shown to block cholesterol absorption in humans.2 If you’re trying to lower your cholesterol, you should eat foods that are high in phytosterols, including nuts (almonds, walnuts, pistachios), fresh fruits and vegetables (broccoli, brussel sprouts, blueberries, raspberries) and whole grains (flax seed and wheat germ).
 Besides being good for you in many other ways, some research suggests that foods high in phytosterols can actually help reduce your LDL cholesterol levels by at least 10 percent and possibly more.1

 Soybean products—tofu, soy milk and others—can lower LDL cholesterol by about 5 percent to 6 percent if you consume about 25 grams per day.
 Now, a tofu taco may not be as immediately tasty as a carne asada taco, but replacing a fatty meat with tofu once a week or so can go a long way.
 Note: Scientists have adjusted downward the cholesterol-lowering effects of soy in recent years, but they still believe soybean products are good soldiers in the fight against cholesterol.

 6. Olive Oil

 Remember: Cholesterol is necessary and good.
 Buildup of LDL cholesterol is neither.
 But fighting against LDL buildup does not have to taste bad.
-There are plenty of delicious foods out there that can actually help you battle the bad cholesterol.
+There are plenty of delicious foods out there that can actually help you in your effort to maintain healthy LDL cholesterol.